Mozu/base-blank-theme/README.md

   node configure.js
 ```

 This command installs two global command line utilities, Grunt (for running build tasks) and Bower (for managing frontend packages).
-This command also installs local development dependencies for your theme in the `node_modules` folder, and the Core4 and Core5 themes in the `references` folder.
+This command also installs local development dependencies for your theme in the `node_modules` folder, and the Core themes in the `references` folder.

 ## Getting Started